 Note: The Design Report and Cost Estimate Reports are graded by two separate sets of judges.
-It is strongly suggested that you include the overall cost reporting sheet (section 4.1.3.4) and a brief description of the cost strategy in the design report (although the topic should be covered in greater detail in the Cost Estimate Report).
+It is strongly suggested that you include the overall cost reporting sheet (section 4.2.3.4) and a brief description of the cost strategy in the design report (although the topic should be covered in greater detail in the Cost Estimate Report).

-Failure Modes and Effects Analysis on Steering System = 20 pts.
+Failure Modes and Effects Analysis = 20 pts.

-A system level Failure Modes and Effects Analysis (FMEA) should be conducted on the tractor steering subsystem.
-This should include all of components from the operator steering interface to the components that actuate the steering.
+A system level Failure Modes and Effects Analysis (FMEA) should be conducted on the tractor electric kill switch.
+This should include all of the components that encompass the kill switch, any electric circuits, adjustments, or interchangeability of the subsystem.